Computational resources outside of Milaļ

 The

-folder on Lustre is appropriate for code and libraries, which are small and read once.
+$HOMEfolder on Lustre is appropriate for code and libraries, which are small and read once.
 Do not write experiemental results here!The

-points to the local disk of the node on which a job is running.
+$SCRATCHspace can be used for short term storage.
+It has good performance and large quotas, but is purged regularly (every file that has not been used in the last 3 months gets deleted, but you receive an email before this happens).$SLURM_TMPDIRpoints to the local disk of the node on which a job is running.
 It should be used to copy the data on the node at the beginning of the job and write intermediate checkpoints.
-This folder is cleared after each job, so results there must be copied to$SCRATCH
+This folder is cleared after each job, so results there must be copied to$SCRATCHat the end of a job.

 When a series of experiments is finished, results should be transferred back to Mila servers.